Lanthanide contraction: Properties of the lanthanides

-The ionic radii of the lanthanides decrease from 103 pm (La^{3+}) to 86 pm (Lu^{3+}) in the lanthanide series, electrons are added to the 4f shell.
-This first f shell is inside the full 5s and 5p shells (as well as the 6s shell in the neutral atom); the 4f shell is well-localized near the atomic nucleus and has little effect on chemical bonding.
-The decrease in atomic and ionic radii does affect their chemistry, however.
-Without the lanthanide contraction, a chemical separation of lanthanides would be extremely difficult.
-However, this contraction makes the chemical separation of period 5 and period 6 transition metals of the same group rather difficult.
+The ionic radii of the lanthanides decrease from 103 pm (La^{3+}) to 86 pm (Lu^{3+}) in the lanthanide series as electrons are added to the 4f shell.
+This first f subshell is inside the full 5s and 5p shells (as well as the 6s shell in the neutral atom); the 4f shell is well-localized near the atomic nucleus and has little effect on chemical bonding.
+However, the fact that the decrease in ionic radius is smooth and predictable allows for chromatographic separation of lanthanide ions exploiting the fact that complex stability with anionic ligands (such as EDTA^{4-}) increases as radius decreases.
+Another effect of the lanthanide contraction is the decrease in coordination number across the series.
 Even when the mass of an atomic nucleus is the same, a decrease in the atomic volume has a corresponding increase in the density as illustrated by alpha crystals of cerium (at 77 kelvin) and gamma crystals of cerium (near room temperature) where the atomic volume of the latter is 120.3% of the former and the density of the former is 120.5% of the latter (i.e., 20.696 vs 17.2 and 8.16 vs 6.770, respectively).

 As expected, when more mass (protons & neutrons) is packed into a space that is subject to "contraction", the density increases consistently with atomic number for the lanthanides (excluding the atypical 2nd, 7th, and 14th) culminating in the value for the last lanthanide (Lu) being 160% of the first lanthanide (La).
 Melting points (in kelvin) also increase consistently across these 12 lanthanides culminating in the value for the last being 161% of the first.
 This density-melting point association does not depend upon just a comparison between these two lanthanides because the correlation coefficient (Pearson product-moment) for density and melting point for these 12 lanthanides is 0.982 and 0.946 for all 15 lanthanides.
 There is a general trend of increasing Vickers hardness, Brinell hardness, density and melting point from lanthanum to lutetium (with europium and ytterbium being the most notable exceptions; in the metallic state, they are divalent rather than trivalent).
 Cerium, along with europium and ytterbium, are atypical when their properties are compared with the other 12 lanthanides as evidenced by the clearly lower values (than either adjacent element) for melting points (lower by >10<43%), Vickers hardness (lower by >32<82%), and densities (lower by >26<33%, when exclude Ce, where the density increases by 10% vs lanthanum).
 The lower densities for europium and ytterbium (than their adjacent lanthanides) are associated with larger atomic volumes at 148% and 128% of the average volume for the typical 12 lanthanides (i.e., 28.979, 25.067, and 19.629 cm3/mol, respectively).